nipy/nitime/doc/devel/how_to_release.rst

    cleanly show who contributed as author of commits (get the previous release name from the tag list with ``git tag``)::

-   git log --pretty=format:"* %an" PREV_RELEASE... | sort | uniq
+   git log --pretty=format:"* %aN" PREV_RELEASE... | sort | uniq

 #.
 Uncomment the empty ``version_extra`` assignment in the :file:`version.py`
    file, so that the complete version-string will not have the ``dev`` suffix.

 #.
 Update the website with announcements and links to the updated files on
    github.
-Remember to put a short note both on the news page of the site.
+Remember to put a short note both on the news page of the site, and the index ``What's New`` section.

 #.
 Make sure that the released version of the docs is live on the site.